2017 Subaru Levorg review

 What body styles are there?Expand Section

-Every Levorg drives all four wheels.
+Every Levorg drives all four wheels, at all times.

 The Levorg is classed as a medium car, lower priced.